 During pandemics, scientists race to investigate infection mechanisms, facilitate early detection, and apply effective mitigations.
 Resources and policies for scientific, clinical, and technical advances must be coordinated to enable rapid understanding of all aspects of an outbreak in order to minimize damaging impacts.

-Eva Lee, professor in the H. Milton Stewart School of Industrial & Systems Engineering at Georgia Tech and director of the Center for Operations Research in Medicine and Healthcare, has developed a biological-behavioral-operational computer model to help policy makers choose the best intervention strategies to rapidly contain an infectious disease outbreak.
+Eva Lee, professor in the H. Milton Stewart School of Industrial and Systems Engineering at Georgia Tech and director of the Center for Operations Research in Medicine and Healthcare, has developed a biological-behavioral-operational computer model to help policy makers choose the best intervention strategies to rapidly contain an infectious disease outbreak.
 Her analysis covers the dynamics of disease transmission across different environments and social settings.
 The modeling system gives on-the-ground policymakers critical information about how to mitigate infection, monitor risk, and trace disease during a pandemic.

 Lee presented findings and policy implications from her research at the 2017 annual meeting of the American Association for the Advancement of Science (AAAS) in Boston, Mass.
 The research has been sponsored in part by the National Science Foundation and the Centers for Disease Control and Prevention (CDC).